IDPetrov93/Second-Mind/CONCEPTS.md

 ## Confidence

-A measurable estimate of how reliable a piece of knowledge is, based on available evidence.
+A measurable estimate of how reliable a claim, relation or derived knowledge is, based on available evidence.

 Confidence is never certainty.